-To use responses from an artificial head instead of individual true-head responses, the artificial head responses must be equalized to match with the individual true-head responses.
-Figure 7 shows the difference between a true-head response and an artificial head response from a loudspeaker to the right ear in anechoic conditions.
+To use responses from an artificial head instead of individual true-head responses, the artificial-head responses must be equalized to match the individual true-head responses.
+Fig. 7 shows a true-head response and an artificial-head response from a loudspeaker to the right ear under anechoic conditions.
 As can be seen, responses agree only below 1 kHz.
 This could be expected since the artificial head has microphones at the ear drum position.